 Getting around campus with a family

-Getting around campus takes a little bit of extra consideration when you have a family, especially if you're bringing your children to the on-campus nursery or need to keep a car close-by for school runs.
+Getting around campus takes a little bit of extra consideration when you have a family, especially if you need to keep a car close-by for school runs.

 Most universities are in cities with great public transport links and many universities run their own free bus service for students.
-Talk to your uni to find out if your children can also ride for free, especially if you're bringing them onto campus to nursery.
+Talk to your uni to find out if your children can also ride for free.

 If you're planning to travel with your family on public transport, see our guide to getting around campus safely.
 If you need to use a pram to get around campus with your family, explore our accessibility profile to find out where lifts and ramps are available in all our buildings.

 Driving and parking